Here’s Why an Engineer Might Get Sued and What You Can Do About It

 A lot of lawsuits could be avoided with proper communication.
 Take steps to:

 - Keep all relevant parties informed of updates to: design plans and layouts, pricing and deadlines, and bylaws, government, and safety protocols.
-Pay special attention to budget overruns, scheduling issues, delays, and anything else that could cost the client more money.
+Be particularly mindful of budget and scheduling changes or anything else that could drive up the total cost.

 - Sign off on all changes in the scope of work with the project owners.